jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 ----

-`Exceptions <https://docs.python.org/3/library/exceptions.html?highlight=exception#Exception>`_ are raised in Python when an error happens and break execution of the program, this means nothing past the line that caused it will run.
+When an error happens in Python, an Exception_ is raised, which breaks execution of the program, this means nothing past the line that caused it will run.

-They are useful because it means there is a problem that should be taken care of for the program to continue as expected.
-They can be a pain when they cause the program to stop early.
+It is useful because there is a problem that needs to be solved for the program to continue as expected.
+It can be a pain when it causes the program to stop early.
 What if I want the program to run even with errors?
-I might want it to give messages to the user who does not care or understand the details of the `Exceptions <https://docs.python.org/3/library/exceptions.html?highlight=exception#Exception>`_.
+I might want it to give messages to the user who does not care or understand the details of the Exception_.

-Exception Handling is a way to deal with this, it allows programs to make decisions when one is encountered.
+Exception_ Handling is a way to deal with this, it allows programs to make decisions when one is encountered or confirm that the code caused one.

 .. _test_catching_module_not_found_error_in_tests: